AI Video Caption Generator: Create Captions Online for Free

 Captions support accessibility standards and inclusive viewing.
 AI captioning helps teams meet requirements for video content without added production costs.

-HeyGen combine AI video generation with intelligent captioning to help teams produce accessible, high-performing videos at scale.
+HeyGen combines AI video generation with intelligent captioning to help teams produce accessible, high performing videos at scale.
 From social clips to training content, captions are generated quickly and stay in sync across every format.

 AI converts speech to captions with high precision, even across different accents and speaking styles.
 Spend less time correcting text and more time publishing content.